Studsministern/1DT305-Applied-IoT-Project/README.md

 -->

+&nbsp;

 #### DHT11 Temperature & Humidity Sensor

 The DHT11 Temperature & Humidity Sensor is a cheap but reliable sensor with a digital signal output.

 Datasheets recommended voltages V<sub>dd</sub> from 3.3 V to 5 V to be used as power for the DHT11.
-Measurement specifications are included in Table 1, below.
+Measurement specifications are included in Table 2, below.

 <div align="center">
         <h6>
-            <b>Table 1</b>.
+            <b>Table 2</b>.
 RH = Relative Humidity, the amount of vapor present in air expressed as a percentage (%RH) of what is required to achieve saturation at the same temperature.
 Data received from the <a href="https://www.electrokit.com/uploads/productfile/41015/DHT11.pdf">DHT11 datasheet</a> on the <a href="https://www.electrokit.com/produkt/digital-temperatur-och-fuktsensor-dht11/">DHT11 product page</a>.
         </h6>

 | Measurement Range | Humidity Accuracy | Temperature Accuracy | Resolution            |